mook-as/zypper-filesearch/zypper-file-search.1.md

 # NAME
-zypper-filesearch - Zypper plugin to search for packages by contents
+zypper-file-search - Zypper plugin to search for packages by contents

 # SYNOPSIS
-**zypper-filesearch** [_options_] _terms_
+**zypper-file-search** [_options_] _terms_

 # DESCRIPTION
-zypper-filesearch is a zypper plugin to find packages by searching through their contents without installing them first.
+zypper-file-search is a zypper plugin to find packages by searching through their contents without installing them first.
 This is normally not required for executables as zypper searches for files containing the paths `/bin/`, `/sbin/`, and `/etc/`.